casangi/casadocs/markdown/imaging/image-cube-visualization/spectral-profiler.md

     </div>
 -   The units for the left intensity or flux axis
     <div class="alert alert-info">
-    **NOTE**: The \"Fraction of Peak\" option allows for easy comparison of data with disparate intensity scales.
+    **NOTE**: The "Fraction of Peak" option allows for easy comparison of data with disparate intensity scales.
     </div>
 -   The velocity reference frame used if a velocity axis is chosen for the top or bottom axis.
 -   The method used to extract spectrum from the region --- a mean over all pixels in the region, a median, sum, or a sum converting units to get a flux density over the region (Jy).